 Mardi Gras: A Statewide Celebration

-When you hear the phrase Mardi Gras, usually certain things come to mind.
-Parades, costumes, and people and food covered in purple, green, and gold – the official colors of Mardi Gras.
-But one huge misconception is often attached to these visions – the idea that it is exclusive to New Orleans.
+When you hear the phrase Mardi Gras, parades, costumes and food covered in purple, green and gold – the official colors of the holiday — usually come to mind.
+But one misconception is often attached to these visions: the idea that Mardi Gras is exclusive to New Orleans.

-While visiting New Orleans on Mardi Gras day guarantees a good time, an entire season of events across the state offer unique and exciting ways to celebrate!
-Mardi Gras is just one day, but Louisiana celebrates the entire Carnival season, which begins on the Feast of Epiphany and culminates on Mardi Gras.
-And all throughout that season, every corner of the state is celebrating in its own unique ways, and not just with the stereotypical idea of booze and beads.
-Each Krewe (pronounced “crew” and in charge of organizing parades and balls) holds its own events and names its own royal court.
+While visiting New Orleans on Mardi Gras day guarantees a good time, an entire season of events across the state offer unique and exciting ways to celebrate.
+Mardi Gras is just one day, but Louisiana celebrates the entire Carnival season, which begins on the Feast of Epiphany, January 6, culminatings on Mardi Gras (which has a date that varies each year).
+All throughout that season, every corner of the state is celebrating in its own unique ways, from parades and royal balls

 Family Events

 Though Mardi Gras tends to be thought of as an adults-only party, plenty of locations across the state offer family-friendly events.
 Family Gras in Jefferson Parish is free and offers Mardi Gras parades, authentic local cuisine, a kids’ royal court and outdoor concerts.
-Several cities host pet parades where pups take to the streets in their own cute and crazy costumes with their owners.
+Several cities host pet parades, where pups take to the streets in their own cute and crazy costumes.
 These events are a blast for both children and adults, and some even raise money for local pet shelters.
 In Lafayette, the Courir des Enfants and Lundi Gras Party is a festive children’s Mardi Gras parade.
 Children dress in costumes, play Cajun music and go “begging” for gumbo ingredients.
-Parades featuring children as the court, musicians and bead-tossers can be found all across the state from Lafayette to Shreveport.
+Parades featuring musicians, families and bead-tossers can be found all across the state, from Lafayette to Shreveport.

 Courir de Mardi Gras

-The Courir de Mardi Gras, or the running of the Mardi Gras, can be found in the rural areas of Cajun Country such as Eunice, Mamou and Church Point.
-In this celebration, costumed locals go from house to house on horseback, performing tricks and stunts in an effort to impress residents enough to receive donations of chicken, sausage, vegetables and rice to be used to make a massive gumbo for a community party.
+Courir de Mardi Gras, or the running of the Mardi Gras, can be found in rural areas of Cajun Country such as Eunice, Mamou and Church Point.
+In this celebration, costumed locals go from house to house on horseback, performing tricks and stunts in an effort to impress residents enough to receive donations of chicken, sausage, vegetables and rice, used to make a massive gumbo for a community party.
 It also includes a traditional chicken chase, live music, street dances, cooking demos and more.
-Learn more and check out some of the traditional Courir de Mardi Gras costumes.

 Courir de Mardi Gras is celebrated in Cajun Country.